-"A quick search of NAA returns a heap of Casualty items (none online), which also mention "Repatriation", suggesting that the crew either were POWs or were not located for some time.
+"A quick search of NAA returns a heap of Casualty items (none online), which also mention 'repatriation', suggesting that the crew either were POWs or were not located for some time.
 There is also another document simply titled "Fate of Crew" which would be interesting (again, not online).
 All but F/Lt Buchanan, F/O R T Robertson and W/O Bonnice are listed on the WW2 Nominal Roll as being POWs at one time or another.
 This really doesn't mean anything though (ie, chances are WW2 NR is wrong not listing them as POW) as I have had to request numerous records be updated with this fact (particularly for aircrew in the Pacific)."

 Claude Bernard adds:

-"I spent two years looking for this aircraft and his crew and twice I went to Indonesia.
-I had a chance to meet an old man in Bali he was 7 or 10 years old the morning the Liberator crashed in Samba in from of his house.
+"I spent two years looking for this aircraft and the crew and twice I went to Indonesia.
+I had a chance to meet an old man in Bail he was 7 or 10 years old the morning the Liberator crashed in Samba in from of his house.
 So I wrote days after days all his souvenirs and the next year I came to Samba to meet all his friends.
 We had a meeting on the spot, and I spent four days with them.
 I was fascinated by the precision of the testimonies like one of the crew used many times in front of the Japanese officer his comb and put back in his back pocket.
 The all crew refused to hands up like prisoners and the commandant refused to talk to the Japanese officer sited on a chair in front of them unless he had also a chair for himself.
 The A72-133 was to destroyed by bombs but a month later by the local they sold the aluminum to scrap dealers going to Surabaya.
 I would like to write the journey of all prisoners going to Jakarta.
 Unfortunately I can not find any information from the Japanese Army.
 I know the crew returned safely to Australia but they were prisoners for one year.
 I like to know from the time they were made prisoners to the liberation in Jakarta camp.
 Can you help me?"

 "The entire crew were POWs and all survived the war.
 (I interviewed two of them, Wawn and Oldfield, a few years back."